In Short

 Enhance your instructional practice, expand your content knowledge, and advance your teaching career with Fitchburg State University’s online Master of Education (MEd) in Pedagogy and Learning degree program.
 Created for educators like you, this non-licensure degree empowers you to refine your teaching strategies, particularly in curriculum design and differentiation for diverse learners.

-Through flexible online courses, you can complete your master’s degree in Pedagogy and Learning in as little as two years.
+Through flexible online courses, you can complete your master’s degree in Pedagogy and Learning in as little as one to two years.

 Pedagogy and Learning Degree Overview

-While this program does not lead to initial teaching licensure, it allows students to earn graduate-level credits that may be applied toward professional licensure through the Massachusetts Department of Elementary and Secondary Education (DESE).
+While this program does not lead to initial teaching licensure, graduate-level credits earned through the program may be applied toward professional licensure requirements established by the Massachusetts Department of Elementary and Secondary Education (DESE).

 Your career goals are unique, and your learning experience should reflect that.
 With guidance from your program advisor, you can customize your teaching expertise with courses in focus areas that matter most to you.
 This includes nine credits in a content strand to deepen your subject-specific knowledge and nine credits in a pedagogy strand that enhances your curriculum design skills and instructional strategy.